iotile/coretools/doc/source/coretools-internals.rst

 iotile.report_format
     Classes that provide methods for IOTile devices to package and send data to the cloud.
-These are packet formats for packing, signing and potentially encrypting data from an IOTile device.
+These are packet formats for packing, signing, and potentially encrypting data from an IOTile device.
 See :ref:`report_formats`.

 iotile.auth_provider